Satisfactory Academic Progress (SAP)

 If additional information is required, the SAP Appeal Status on the SAP Confirmation page is changed to “Need Info” and SAP Appeal Details (a brief description of what is required) are provided.
 Please note: it is important that students monitor their student account(s) during the appeal process.
 Failure to provide additional supporting documentation within 10 business days of the notification date will result in the automatic denial of the appeal request.

-If an appeal is approved, the student is required to complete online SAP Policy Training as part of the SAP appeal approval process.
-Upon successful completion of SAP Policy Training, the student is assigned a Financial Aid SAP Probation status, allowing the student to receive financial aid for one additional term.
+If an appeal is approved, the student is required to sign and submit a SAP Memorandum of Understanding as part of the SAP appeal approval process.
+Upon successful completion of SAP the SAP Memorandum of Understanding, the student is assigned to a Financial Aid SAP Probation status, allowing the student to receive financial aid for one additional term.

-The SAP Appeal Approval process is not complete and awards are not made until the Financial Aid Office receives confirmation (Score Report) that the student has successfully completed SAP Policy Training.
-Successful completion of SAP Policy Training indicates the student understands each of the following terms and conditions:
+The SAP Appeal Approval process is not complete and awards are not made until the Financial Aid Office receives a signed copy of this form indicates the student understands each of the following terms and conditions:

 - He or she must academically perform with at least a 2.00 GPA and pass at least 67% of their courses from that point forward.